 "Acaster Malbis, near York, which alone keeps the name in remembrance, is believed to have been one of their residences; and the second Richard had a house close to the city, at Clementhorpe on the Ouse.
 In 1191 he and his brother Hugh were excommunicated by the Pope as adherents and abettors of Prince John ; but he contrived to make his peace with the authorities, and in 1198 founded a Praemonstratensian Abbey at Newbo in Lincolnshire, endowing it with all his lands in the village of Newbo, the churches of Acaster, and Kyneton.
 John Malebisse was Joint-Sheriff of Yorkshire in 1314."

 Early History of the Morltbay family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Morltbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Morltbay research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Morltbay History in all our PDF Extended History products and printed products wherever possible.

 Morltbay Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Morltbay has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Morltbay have been found, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby and many more.
+Many variations of the name Morltbay have been found, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby, Maltbey, Malebisse and many more.